Model Template

 eos identifiers are automatically assigned at repository creation.
 Please do not modify them.

-The metadata.json file is where all the model information can be found.
-This is the only place where you should modify or update the model description, interpretation etc. The Airtable backend, the browsable Model Hub and the README file will automatically be updated from the metadata.json upon merge of the Pull Request.
+The metadata.yml file is where all the model information can be found.
+This is the only place where you should modify or update the model description, interpretation etc. The Airtable backend, the browsable Model Hub and the README file will automatically be updated from the metadata.yml upon merge of the Pull Request.

 Identifier: the eos identifier described above.
 It will be automatically filled in.
 Do not modify.

-Slug: a one-word or multi-word (linked by a hypen) human-readable identifier to be used as an alternative to the EOS ID.
+Slug: a one-word or multi-word (linked by a hypen) human-readable identifier, stored as a string, to be used as an alternative to the EOS ID.
 It will be filled in from the Model Request issue. it can be modified afterwards.

 Title: a self-descriptive model title (less than 70 characters)